bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 Host
 ----

-An Ansible **host** is a remote host managed by Ansible.
+An Ansible **host** (also often refered as a **node**) is a remote host managed by Ansible.
 An **host** can be a physical server, but also a VM or something else.

-Host are defined in */etc/ansible/inventory/cluster/nodes*.
+Hosts are defined in */etc/ansible/inventory/cluster/nodes*.

 Group
 -----

 An Ansible **group** is a logical aggregation of hosts.
-For example, system administrator can define a group "data_base_servers" that would contain hosts "database1" and "database2".
+For example, system administrator can define a group "database_servers" that would contain hosts "database1" and "database2".

-**Groups** allow Ansible to provide dedicated **variables** to related hosts or execute tasks on a set of hosts.
+**Groups** allow Ansible to provide dedicated **variables** to member hosts or execute tasks on a set of hosts.

 Note: a host can be part of multiple groups.